 The good news is that there are hundreds of manufacturers out there creating handlebar tape catering to all requirements, but separating the best bar tape from the rest can be a difficult task.

 Luckily, that's where we come in.
 Whether you are looking to improve road feel, add comfort or give your bike a refresh, scroll down for a pick of the best bar tape available today, or head to the bottom for our guide on how to choose.

 Fizik Vento is a thin 2mm lightweight bar tape that is aimed at riders who want uncompromised bar feel for ultimate control and was designed in collaboration with Fizik’s sponsored pro riders.

 The Vento MicroTex has a tacky feel and textured finish to offer a non-slip performance in all conditions.
-Thanks to its 2mm thickness the Vento MicroTex will suit riders with small hands as well as being very light at a feathery 38.7g (claimed).
+Thanks to its 2mm thickness, the Vento MicroTex won't be a problem for riders with small hands as well as being very light at a feathery 38.7g.
 Simple push-in Fizik branded bar ends are supplied with the bar tape as well as finishing tape, to help you get a neat finish.

-Fizik offers their Vento Microtex tape in a range of plain and fluro colours as well some contemporary bi-colour designs.
+Fizik offers their Vento Microtex tape in a range of plain and fluro colours as well as some contemporary two-colour designs.

-Deda Presa offers a race-inspired bar tape at a very competitive price
+Deda Presa offers a race-inspired handlebar tape with an understated aesthetic

 The Deda Presa is a double density bar tape combining a bottom layer of EVA to reduce vibrations with Polyurethane for grip.
 This dual-density construction gives a balance in performance to offer a firm but forgiving feel.

 Grip and breathability are enhanced using perforated details along the centre of the wrap.
 These perforations also provide a subtle addition of colour along with understated black on black Deda logos.
 Deda includes two black branded push-in bar ends and finishing tape.